zstumgoren/mongoengine/docs/django.rst

 moderately compatible.
 Using this backend will allow you to store users in MongoDB but still use many of the Django authentication infrastucture (such as the :func:`login_required` decorator and the :func:`authenticate` function).
-To enable the MongoEngine auth backend, add the following to you **settings.py** file::
+To enable the MongoEngine auth backend, add the following to your **settings.py** file::

     AUTHENTICATION_BACKENDS = (